-To kick off my new “Mom-Tastic Recipes” page, this one seemed so perfect!
+To kick off adding “MomTastic Recipes” to my site, this one seemed so perfect!
 A couple of years ago, I did a PR project for Ruth’s Chris, and uncovered some of their “publishable recipes” — basically dishes from their restaurant that they’re willing to share with the public.

 Really puts Aunt Mabel to shame – you know, the one who has amazing recipes, but will never share…

 This one is probably one of my favorite recipes of all time.
 It defines comfort food, and is a major crowd pleaser (for adults and kids), and really has that restaurant perfection…at home!
 And, you can make and freeze ahead of time (mine’s ready to rock and roll for Thursday, already in my freezer) – just wrap it tightly before you freeze it.

 This deliciously decadent recipe is perfect as a side to a holiday meal or, served with a scoop of vanilla ice cream, as a sweet dessert.
 This recipe serves 12.